To return to the main page, click here.

 - My Fellow Americans: You son of a (smash cut to credits)

-- Spider-Man: Homecoming: Aunt May finding out Peter is Spider-Man.May: WHAT THE F [cue credits with The Ramones' "Blitzkrieg Bop" playing]
+- Spider-Man: Homecoming: Aunt May after finding out Peter is Spider-Man.May: WHAT THE FU [cue credits with The Ramones' "Blitzkrieg Bop" playing]

-- Spider-Man: Far From Home: Spider-Man himself has this moment after he gets framed for terrorism and murder, and his secret identity is exposed to the world by The Daily Bugle.Spider-Man: WHAT THE FU [smash cut end credits]
+- Spider-Man: Far From Home: Peter/Spider-Man after he gets framed for terrorism and murder, and his secret identity is exposed to the world by The Daily Bugle.Spider-Man: WHAT THE FU [smash cut end credits]

 - The Blackadder episode "Beer" ends with everyone very drunk:Lady Whiteadder: "Luck!"
 Wa-hey!
 Get it?